zupo/peps/pep-0xxx.rst

 should not be added to the ABCs.
 The ABCs should restrict themselves to high-level descriptions of IETF-specified features.

+However, well-justified extensions to this API absolutely should be made.
+The focus of this API is to provide a unifying lowest-common-denominator configuration option for the Python community.
+TLS is not a static target, and as TLS evolves so must this API.

 References
 ==========